This post may contain affiliate links. See my disclosure policy.

 Ingredients needed

-- Chicken thighs.
-I like using boneless and skinless thighs, but you can keep the skin on if you want some extra flavor.
-You can also use a whole chicken, chicken quarters, or chicken drumsticks.
-Do not use chicken breasts because these will easily dry out.
+- Chicken.
+I like using boneless skinless thighs and drumsticks, but you can keep the skin on if you want extra flavor.
+You can also use a whole chicken and chicken quarters.
+If you use chicken breasts, be mindful as they cook quicker than dark meat.

 - Canned tomatoes.
 In their natural juices.
-The tomatoes add flavor, tenderize the meat, and help create a ‘gravy’ to soak your rice in.
+The tomatoes add flavor, tenderize the meat, and help create a ‘gravy’ to soak your rice.

 - Chicken broth.
 Adds flavor and keeps the chicken moist.